 Other First Class suites currently available from Australia

-Beyond our top five, there are three other First Class seats flying to Australia.
+Beyond the products we’ve already mentioned, there are three other First Class seats flying to Australia.
 In alphabetical order, these are:

 Of course, any of these First Class seats will translate into a very comfortable flight.
-Air China, being Star Alliance, can be booked through programs like Singapore Airlines KrisFlyer.
-Meanwhile, reward seats on AA and BA can be secured using Qantas Points, as well as via other oneworld Alliance programs – including those of AA and BA directly.
+Reward seats on AA, BA and JAL can be secured using Qantas Points, as well as via other oneworld Alliance programs.
 Here’s a quick rundown on these alternatives.

 Let’s start with British Airways First.
 On Australian flights, those First seats are a heavily customised version of the Zodiac Aerospace (Safran) Cirrus seat.
 It’s certainly enjoyable – but it’s actually a Business Class seat by design, even though BA’s version affords a little more space.
 It’s a seat you’ll find in Business Class on airlines like Cathay Pacific.
 We’re looking for the best First Class suites here: not Business Class with better service.